 Getting Help for a Mental Health Disorder

 If stress, anxiety, depression or another feeling is keeping you from living the life you want to lead, you may benefit from mental health treatment.
 Even if you have been in long-term therapy, it isn’t unusual for people to plateau in their progress or get “stuck” after a time.
 For many people in that situation, a higher level of care for mental health is the best solution.
 In a partial hospitalization program for mental health, you may receive more treatment in 2 weeks than you would in an entire year of weekly visits to a therapist.
-If you’d like to know more about what our programs at Harmony Recovery Group can do for you, give us a call anytime at (866) 461-4474.
+If you’d like to know more about what our programs at Harmony Health Group can do for you, give us a call anytime at (866) 461-4474.